 Day 0: Travel Out

-Included transfers from Bastia airport to start hotel.
+We offer included transfers from Bastia airport to the start hotel.

-Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.
+Full travel advice and airport/ferry transfer timing details (essential reading before booking your flights) can be found in our Trip Notes.

-Meet your guides, assemble bikes and have a welcome briefing and great dinner in a Bastia harbour restaurant.
+Meet your guides, assemble bikes and have a welcome briefing and great dinner in a Bastia harbourfront restaurant.

 Day 1: Bastia to Calvi (196km with 2369m ascent)